doctrine/mongodb-odm/docs/en/cookbook/validation-of-documents.rst

 lifecycle callbacks will stop the flush operation and the exception will be propagated.

-You might want to use the ``PrePersist`` instead of ``PreFlush`` to validate the document sooner, when you call ``DocumentManager#persist()``.
+You might want to use ``PrePersist`` instead of ``PreFlush`` to validate the document sooner, when you call ``DocumentManager#persist()``.
 This way you can catch validation errors earlier in your application flow.
-But be aware that if the document is modified after the ``PrePersist`` event, the validation might not be triggered again and an invalid document can be persisted.
+Be aware that if the document is modified after the ``PrePersist`` event, the validation might not be triggered again and an invalid document can be persisted.